RANITIDINE

-RANITIDINE belongs to the class of gastrointestinal agents.
-It is used to treat indigestion, heartburn and acid reflux.
+RANITIDINE is used to treat indigestion, heartburn and acid reflux.
 RANITIDINE is also used for gastro-oesophageal reflux disease (GORD) when you get acid reflux.
 RANITIDINE is also used to prevent and treat stomach ulcers.
-Often RANITIDINE is taken for a rare condition caused by a pancreatic or intestine tumour called Zollinger-Ellison Syndrome.
+Often, RANITIDINE is taken for a rare condition caused by a pancreatic or intestine tumour called Zollinger-Ellison Syndrome.

 RANITIDINE contains ranitidine, a histamine-2 (H2) receptor blocker that helps reduce stomach acid by blocking the actions of the H2 receptor.
-The H2 receptor lies in the parietal cells of the stomach wall and is responsible for the release of gastric acid secretion - extra gastric acid secretion damage the tissues in the food pipe, stomach, and duodenum.
+The H2 receptor lies in the parietal cells of the stomach wall.
+It is responsible for the release of gastric acid secretion - extra gastric acid secretion damages the tissues in the food pipe, stomach, and duodenum.

 Uses of RANITIDINE